1. Your Money Goes Further In Belize

 6. You Like Belizeans

-As a general rule Belizeans like North Americans and Europeans and folks from all over the world.
+As a general rule Belizeans like North Americans and Europeans and people from all over the world.
 It is estimated that the equivalent of Belize’s entire population lives in North America.
 Because Belizeans speak English, hundreds of thousands live in the U.S.A. and Canada.
 Thus most any Belizean has a relative in North America.

 Many Belizeans work and live in the North America then retire back home thus it will not be strange to run into a Belizean who lived and worked in your hometown for a few decades before moving up here just like you!
 Some locals refer to these returned Belizeans as BelAmers – short for Belizean Americans.
 Folks here are fun loving and like to party and celebrate.
 Belize has fifteen official holidays including the very long Easter Holiday that begins at midday on Holy Thursday and runs through Easter Monday – that’s practically a five day weekend holiday.